Maanik: Plot

 Set in the 1980s, A young man, Pasupathy meets a village landlord to work as an accountant.
 Then, he meets the landlord's daughter and they fall in love with each other.
 While they were romancing, the landlord caught both and he beat Pasupathy to death with a log.
 He awakens and realizes that he has come to heaven.
 With the help of a little goblin, who was good in character.
 He meets G, then he tells about the reason for love, he asked, "Is it wrong for falling in love?".
 G calls a girl to choose a Heaven or Hell to Pasupathy, in which he accepts Heaven.
-G and Pasupathy went on to discuss famous people who were died in the previous decade.
+G and Pasupathy went on to discuss famous people who had died in the previous decade.
 While hearing a story, Pasupathy got hungry, G transforms river into milk and he gives a cup to Pasupathy, but he likes Badam Milk and G told him to transform the milk to Black Coffee, he tastes it and he feels dizzy.
 G mixes Reborn Syrup and he gives him another birth in 27 years to fulfill his wish.

 The scene shifts to Tamil Nadu, the lady gives birth to a baby boy, when the saint announces that the baby was spirited and he said to kill the baby when all the family members are shocked and they decided to bring a baby.
 The lady carries a baby, covers a cloth and basket.
 Then the two men came to the river and they uncover it is a toy.
 Then the lady reveals that the baby was 'God Chosen Child' and the baby starts swimming in the river, swims all over the ocean and then the baby reached Kasimedu in Chennai.
-A fisherman goes fishing, he hears crying sounds and saw a baby on a beach.
+A fisherman goes fishing, he hears crying sound and saw a baby on a beach.
 He sends it to an orphanage, the people were discussed about a baby and they named as 'Maanik'.

-When he was 7, a young Maanik meets Jack who is also an orphan, they became friends and took care by the caretaker in the orphanage.
+When he was 7, a young Maanik meets Jack who is also an orphan, they become friends and took care by the caretaker in the orphanage.
 In 2015, after winning IPL by Chennai Super Kings, Maanik, Jack and their friends got emotional when the caretaker committed suicide that Chennai Super Kings got banned and then Maanik decided to bring back Chennai Super Kings for his caretaker's wish.
 After leaving the orphanage, the kid gives the caretaker's precious things for cricket, so she was an ardent fan of Dhoni and also cricket.